Are you a good team player? Are you able to demonstrate that skill when asked?

-Watch this brief video to learn a little more about Big Interview and how it can help you answer questions about teamwork.
+Watch this brief video to learn a little more about Big Interview and how it can help you answer teamwork interview questions.

-Now we’re going to share an example answer to show you how the STAR format can be used to structure a compelling team story.
+Now we’re going to share an example answer to show you how the STAR format can be used to structure a compelling teamwork story.

-We’ll start with an example answer for a general behavioral question about teamwork: “Tell me about a time when you worked on a team.”
-(Note: Keep reading to see how this general story can be adapted for answering questions about working with difficult team members)
+We’ll start with an example answer for a general teamwork interview question: “Tell me about a time when you worked on a team.”
+(Note: Keep reading to see how this general story can be adapted for answering teamwork interview questions about working with difficult team members).

 - At Bank XYZ, we were preparing to roll out the new release of our online corporate banking platform.